playgameservices/play-games-plugin-for-unity/README.md

 ## Video Recording

-If you wish to integrate the Play Games video capture functionality (Android only) into your game, you can use the following features.
+If you wish to integrate the Play Games video capture functionality into your game, you can use the following features.

 ### Get Video Capture Capabilities ###